-Dr. Cleveland conducts research into several areas of marketing, with a special focus on cross-cultural consumer behavior, globalization and culture, ethnic identity and acculturation, culture and decisionmaking, cosmopolitanism, materialism, international market segmentation, services marketing, green marketing, gift-giving, advertising, branding and positioning, as well as psychometrics and scale development.
-His research has examined consumers living in the Americas (Canada, the United States, Mexico, and Chile), Europe (United Kingdom, France, Sweden, the Netherlands, Hungary, and Greece), and Asia (India, Taiwan, China, Korea, Japan, Thailand, Iran, Lebanon, and Turkey).
-To date, he has published 26 articles in leading academic journals, a book, and numerous book chapters and conference papers.
-His articles have appeared in such journals as the Journal of International Marketing, the Journal of Business Research, the International Marketing Review, Psychology & Marketing, the Journal of Economic Psychology, the International Journal of Advertising, the International Journal of Intercultural Relations, the Journal of Consumer Marketing, the Journal of Strategic Marketing, the Journal of Consumer Behavior, the Canadian Journal of Administrative Sciences, and the Journal of International Consumer Marketing.
-Dr. Cleveland's research has been presented at 30 conferences spanning 5 continents.
-He is an Associate Editor the International Marketing Review, and serves as an ad-hoc reviewer for many academic journals.
-Information on Dr. Cleveland's research articles can be found at the following link. http://scholar.google.ca/citations?user=WWMNNIMAAAAJ rep.// seriolar.google.ea/eltations.aser www.iviiviiviiviivii
+His research spans several areas of marketing, with a special focus on cross-cultural consumer behavior; globalization, ethnic/social identity and acculturation; culture and decision-making; cosmopolitanism, materialism and consumer ethnocentrism; international market segmentation; services marketing, green marketing, gift-giving, advertising, psychometrics and scale development, as well as branding and internet shopping behavior.
+To date, Dr. Cleveland has published 29 journal articles, numerous book chapters, and a book on global consumer culture.
+His work appears in the Journal of International Marketing, the International Marketing Review, the Journal of Business Research, Psychology & Marketing, the Journal of Interactive Marketing, the Journal of Economic Psychology, the International Journal of Advertising, the International Journal of Intercultural Relations, the Journal of Consumer Marketing, the Journal of Strategic Marketing, the Journal of Consumer Behavior, the Canadian Journal of Administrative Sciences, and the Journal of International Consumer Marketing.
+His research has been presented at 31 conferences spanning 5 continents.
+He has conducted research on consumers living in 22 countries: the Americas (Canada, United States, Mexico, and Chile), Europe (United Kingdom, France, Germany, Slovakia, Sweden, Netherlands, Austria, Hungary, and Greece), and Asia (India, Taiwan, China, Korea, Japan, Thailand, Iran, Lebanon, and Turkey).
+Dr. Cleveland's cumulative scholarly work has more than 1500 citations on Google Scholar, and he has received numerous awards for his research contributions.

+Link to Dr. Cleveland's research articles: http://scholar.google.ca/citations?user=WWMNNIMAAAAI